pbower/minarrow/README.md

 - **Fast iteration** – Minimal dependencies, sub-1.5 s clean builds, <0.15 s rebuilds
 - **Interoperability on demand** – Convert to and from Arrow at the boundary

-## Why This Exists
+## Why I built Minarrow

-The Arrow format is a powerful standard for columnar data.
+- The **Arrow** format is a powerful standard for columnar data. ***Apache Arrow*** has driven an entire ecosystem forward, with zero-copy interchange, multi-language support, and extensive integration.
-Apache Arrow has driven an entire ecosystem forward, with zero-copy interchange, multi-language support, and extensive integration.
+- ***Minarrow*** complements that ecosystem by focusing on Rust-first ergonomics, predictable SIMD behaviour, and extremely low build-time friction.
-Minarrow complements that ecosystem by focusing on Rust-first ergonomics, predictable SIMD behaviour, and extremely low build-time friction.
+- It's **easy, fast, and simple** — built to deliver extreme performance without sacrificing ergonomics.

 ## Key Features